Nitload-NSI/StgSharp/tools/Nitload.GenerateGL/xml/README.md

 # Khronos OpenGL Registry input

 This directory intentionally does not track the third-party Khronos registry files.
-Before building or running `StgSharp.GenerateGL`, supply a registry snapshot from the canonical [KhronosGroup/OpenGL-Registry](https://github.com/KhronosGroup/OpenGL-Registry) repository.
+Before building or running `Nitload.GenerateGL`, supply a registry snapshot from the canonical [KhronosGroup/OpenGL-Registry](https://github.com/KhronosGroup/OpenGL-Registry) repository.

 1. Clone or download one coherent revision of `KhronosGroup/OpenGL-Registry`.
 2. Copy the contents of its `xml/` directory directly into this directory.